-- · Lead-based paint (LBP) is found many older homes: - 1960-1978 homes 1 in 4 have LBP. - 1940-1960 homes 7 in 10 have LBP. - Pre-1940 homes 9 in 10 have LBP. - Renovation, repair or painting that disturbs lead-based paint can create significant lead-based paint hazards in homes. - Just a little lead-based paint dust can poison kids, their parents and pets, and can cause problems for pregnant women and their unborn children. - The Certified Renovator will determine if lead-based paint is present on work surfaces. - If information about lead-based paint is not available for a pre-1978 homes or a child-occupied facility, assume that lead-based paint is present and use lead-safe work practices.
+- Lead-based paint (LBP) is found many older homes: - 1960-1978 homes 1 in 4 have LBP. - 1940-1960 homes 7 in 10 have LBP. - Pre-1940 homes 9 in 10 have LBP. - Renovation, repair or painting that disturbs lead-based paint can create significant lead-based paint hazards in homes. - Just a little lead-based paint can poison kids and their parents, poison pets, and cause problems for pregnant women and their unborn children. - The Certified Renovator will determine if lead-based paint is present on work surfaces. - If information about lead-based paint is not available for a pre-1978 homes or a child-occupied facility, assume that lead-based paint is present and use lead-safe work practices.